wp-plugins/wolframalpha-widget/readme.txt

 1. Click "Browse" and locate the wolframalpha-widget.zip file downloaded in Step 1.
 1. Click "Activate Plugin" on the page that follows.
 1. To add the plugin to your sidebar, choose the "Widgets" option under "Appearance", and drag the Wolfram|Alpha widget to your sidebar.
-1. Fill in the "id" and "num" fields with values from the "Publish" page or "Preview" page.
+1. Fill in the "id" field with the value from the gallery view page.

 == Frequently Asked Questions ==